See below for update from Angels Rescue……….

 ”I don’t know how … she’s never ran away before,” Miller said.
 “I don’t know where she would go.
 I don’t know where to look.
 I don’t know this area.
 I don’t even know if she’s alive.
 I’m praying that I find her.
 I know that dogs show up weeks and months later, and I’m praying that I find her.”

-The family is moving to Germany due to Miller’s husband’s army assignment.
+The family is moving to Germany due to Miller’s husband’s army assignment, they contacted some movers in nyc to carry their stuff internationally.

 Their second dog made it to Germany safely.